ima-nyush/Critical-Data-Visualization-F19/coding-foundation/README.md

 ![atom-live-server](assets/atom-live-server.png)

-Verify that it is installed:
+Verify that it is installed (for you, it might appear at a different location in this drop-down menu):

 ![installed](assets/atom-live-server-installed.png)